Everything you need to know about Apple's new AirPods

 Will AirPods work if I don’t have the iPhone 7?

 Yes.
-AirPods will work with any iPhone running iOS 10, the latest version of iOS.
+AirPods will work with any iPhone running iOS 10, which launches as a free update on September 13.

 Can I use the AirPods with non-Apple devices?